 The earthquake that struck near the Kathmandu Valley in Nepal in April 2015 killed more than 9,000 people, injured more than 23,000, and left hundreds of thousands homeless.
 Read how the Smithsonian helped assemble a team of professionals that assisted in the recovery efforts.

 In 2012, armed Islamic extremist groups occupied northern Mali and destroyed many Sufi religious shrines and heritage sites in and around Timbuktu, labeling them as idolatrous.
 Read how the Smithsonian helped organize a week-long workshop.

 On January 24, 2014, the Museum of Islamic Art in Cairo, Egypt, was heavily damaged by a truck bomb directed at the police station directly across the street.
 Read how staff from the Smithsonian Institution responded to the situation to help stabilize and conserve collections.

-Sometimes disaster response requires teams with specific expertise and the Smithsonian collaborates.
-Learn how the Smithsonian deployed its conservators to New York after Hurricane Sandy to supplement the work of an existing disaster response network.
+Following the destruction of Hurricane Sandy, the Smithsonian provided critical expertise to the cultural community.
+Learn how conservators were deployed to New York City after Hurricane Sandy to supplement the work of an existing disaster response network.

 In November 2016, Iraqi forces liberated the ancient city of Nimrud in Northern Iraq, where buildings, monuments, and artifacts were intentionally destroyed.
 Read how staff from the Smithsonian are working to stabilize and recover endangered antiquities at Nimrud.